knappologi/arduino-sound-sensor-with-wifi/README.md

 ## The code
 Included in this project are two different versions.
-One, soundreadings-wifi-httpget.ino that includes a GET request.
-Both through HTTP and HTTPS.
-The other, soundreadings-wifi-thingspeak.ino, sends data to a thingspeak channel.
+One, **soundreadings-wifi-httpget.ino** that includes a GET request, through HTTP or HTTPS with generated params.
+The other, **soundreadings-wifi-thingspeak.ino**, sends data to a thingspeak channel.

 ### HTTP GET
 In this version, theres is two different GET functions.
 A GET for HTTP and a GET for HTTPS that also uses a method to generate the GET path & parameters.